cheqd/product-docs/verifiable-credentials/anoncreds/README.md

 **How does this make it compatible?**

-Through linking on-ledger CL-Schemas to DID Documents, and tying them to Issuer DID Documents, we replicate the functionality of Link Secrets.&#x20;
+Through linking on-ledger CL-Schemas to DID Documents, and tying them to Issuer DID Documents, we replicate the functionality of Link Secrets.

-We want to avoid making a new Credential standard, and as such, we want to use the existing W3C VC spec to get as close to AnonCreds as possible.&#x20;
+We want to avoid making a new Credential standard, and as such, we want to use the existing W3C VC spec to get as close to AnonCreds as possible.

 The table below summarises where we are at: